GauravThapa54/Markdown-Resume/README.md

 ###  Project Manager
 ___
 ### **Summary**
--  Resourceful Technical Project Manager skilled in streamlining operations, maintaining operations, and sustaining schedules to ensure maximum satisfaction and business revenue.
-Bringing along five years of military leadership, team management skills and serve with motto, ‘Lead by example’.
-Nine months of tour served in Kuwait, sharing culture and going through mutual training overseas with foreign counterparts.
-Expertise in coordinating diverse teams and resources to complete objectives.
+-  Transitioning US Army Service Member with extensive knowledge of Logistics software systems to manage and maintain government equipment worldwide.
+Led and trained diverse teams to execute high-level projects ensuring 100% accountability and timely execution.
+Niche for tackling and resolving issues, ability to incorporate with various engineering teams, coordinate customer requirements and deliver on time, on-budget results.
+Completed Master’s in Business Administration with concentration in Project Management and Data Applications, Project Management Certification and Pursuing various other training and Certifications.
 Organized and meticulous with initiative-taking and diligent nature.

 ### **Highlights**
-- Department of Defense Active Secret Clearance.
-- Resource Planning
-- Mission Coordinator
+- Certified Assosiate in Project Management.
+- Team Leader and Influencer
+- Process Analysis and Improvement
 - Requirement Gathering
-- Resource Planning
+- Resource Planning and Risk Management
-- Lead by Example
+- Cloud Application Development
+- Customer Obsessed and Result Driven
+- Effective Communication and active Listener
+- Growth mindset
+- ability to handle prssure

 ### **Experience**
 #### CLOUD APPLICATION DEVELOPER